Learning Robust Recommenders through Cross-Model Agreement: EXPERIMENTS

 \subsubsection{Baselines}

-We select four state-of-the-art recommendation models as the target model $f$ of DPI and DVAE: \begin{itemize}[leftmargin=*] \item \textbf{GMF}~\cite{he2017neural}: This is a generalized version of MF by changing the inner product to the element-wise product and a dense layer. \item \textbf{NeuMF}~\cite{he2017neural}: The method is a state-of-the-art neural CF model which combines GMF with a Multi-Layer Perceptron (MLP). \item \textbf{CDAE}~\cite{wu2016collaborative}: CDAE corrupts the observed interactions with random noises, and then employs several linear layers to reconstruct the original datasets, which will increase its anti-noise abilities. \item \textbf{LightGCN}~\cite{he2020lightgcn}: LightGCN is a newly proposed graph-based recommendation model which learns user and item embeddings by linearly propagating them on the interaction graph. \end{itemize} Each model is trained with the following approaches: \begin{itemize}[leftmargin=*] \item \textbf{Normal}: Train the model with the assumption shown in Figure \ref{fig:nomral} and simple binary-cross-entropy (BCE) loss. \item \textbf{WBPR}~\cite{gantner2012personalized}: This is a re-sampling based denoising method, which considers the popular but uninteracted items are highly likely to be real negative. \item \textbf{T-CE}~\cite{wang2020denoising}: This is a re-weighting based denoising method, which uses the Truncated BCE to assign zero weights to large-loss examples with a dynamic threshold in each iteration. \item \textbf{DPI and DVAE}: Our proposed denoising methods. \end{itemize} Besides, \cite{yu2020sampler} proposed a noisy robust learning method.
+We select four state-of-the-art recommendation models as the target model $f$ of DeCA and DeCA(p): \begin{itemize}[leftmargin=*] \item \textbf{GMF}~\cite{he2017neural}: This is a generalized version of MF by changing the inner product to the element-wise product and a dense layer. \item \textbf{NeuMF}~\cite{he2017neural}: The method is a state-of-the-art neural CF model which combines GMF with a Multi-Layer Perceptron (MLP). \item \textbf{CDAE}~\cite{wu2016collaborative}: CDAE corrupts the observed interactions with random noises, and then employs several linear layers to reconstruct the original datasets, which will increase its anti-noise abilities. \item \textbf{LightGCN}~\cite{he2020lightgcn}: LightGCN is a newly proposed graph-based recommendation model which learns user and item embeddings by linearly propagating them on the interaction graph. \end{itemize} Each model is trained with the following approaches: \begin{itemize}[leftmargin=*] \item \textbf{Normal}: Train the model with the assumption shown in Figure \ref{fig:nomral} and simple binary-cross-entropy (BCE) loss. \item \textbf{WBPR}~\cite{gantner2012personalized}: This is a re-sampling based denoising method, which considers the popular but uninteracted items are highly likely to be real negative ones. \item \textbf{T-CE}~\cite{wang2020denoising}: This is a re-weighting based denoising method, which uses the Truncated BCE to assign zero weights to large-loss examples with a dynamic threshold in each iteration. \item \textbf{Ensemble}: This is an ensemble-based approach, which aggregates the results from two models with different random seeds. \item \textbf{DeCA} and \textbf{DeCA(p)}: Our proposed methods. \end{itemize} Besides, \cite{yu2020sampler} proposed a noisy robust learning method.
 We do not compare with this method because it has been shown to be only applicable to the MF model \cite{yu2020sampler}.